carpentries/carpentries.org/content/posts/2026/02/end-of-support-for-styles.md

 The transition of an existing lesson from *styles* to the Workbench is a complex and delicate process.
 Community members reported that the documented workflow was difficult to follow and too sensitive to differences in the local computing environment.
 These factors created a greater dependency on the Curriculum Team to support lesson transitions.

 Thankfully, once successfully configured, the lesson transition process was usually very fast.
 The Curriculum Team developed plenty of experience with the kinds of formatting issues that could disrupt a transition and were able to successfully migrate the community's lessons relatively quickly.
-Nevertheless, weâ€™re grateful to be able to move on to the next project!
+Nevertheless, we're grateful to be able to move on to the next project!

 ## What difference does this make?